avanikawa/docs_haptik/docs/shopify/setup-shopify.md

 ![image](https://user-images.githubusercontent.com/75118325/119133312-5ec8b680-ba59-11eb-98a2-214e0a90748d.png)

-## Step 4: Providing the keys on Haptik Platform
+## Step 4: Provide the keys on Haptik Platform

 When you open the newly created app, you will find the **API key** and **API Secret Key**

 ![image](https://user-images.githubusercontent.com/75118325/117386868-46a75200-af05-11eb-8d01-d50544a4cf6d.png)

-Copy these keys and provide it on the **Platform Deployments** section of the Business Manager on Conversation Studio tool.
+Copy these keys and provide it on the **Platform Deployments** section of the Business Manager on Haptik Platform.

 ## Step 5: Authenticate the App